A border collie is one of the working dogs which was used and bred for herding purposes within the Scottish borders, mostly for sheep.

 Especially, it does help in determining the likes and dislikes of your Border Collie.
 It will give a deeper understanding of the things which make your Border Collie healthy and happy.

 Proper care of anything indeed goes longer than usual.
 It is important if you want your dog to live longer, even more than its typical average lifespan.

 Avoid Chemical Products

 Border Collies are inquisitive dogs; they put their nose in each and everything around them.
 So be careful not to put any harmful, deadly chemical around it.
 Keep your Border Collie safe from all the household cleaners.

-Not only Keep your indoor safe but outdoor of a house too for your Border Collie.
-It needs a lot of exercises as it’s a herding breed, So, it’s common that your dog will move around your yard.
+Not only keep your indoors safe but outdoor of a house too for your Border Collie.
+It needs a lot of exercise as it’s a herding breed, So, it’s common that your dog will move around your yard.

-Also, don’t put any garbage bag in your yard, which could contain the bottles of hazardous chemicals like products, cleaning materials, detergents, or anything which may lead to the poisoning of your dog.
+Also, don’t put any garbage bags in your yard, which could contain the bottles of hazardous chemicals like products, cleaning materials, detergents, or anything which may lead to the poisoning of your dog.

 Did you know the fact that 16 ounces of chocolate is enough to kill a 20 pounds dog?
 So, be careful about all these hazards.
 Taking good care of all this will extends your dog’s life expectancy.